TheOdinProject/curriculum/foundations/installations/prerequisites.md

 If you are already using **MacOS**, **Ubuntu**, or [an official flavor of Ubuntu](https://wiki.ubuntu.com/UbuntuFlavors), you can skip this section.
 Otherwise, click on the small arrow to the left of the method you would like to use below to expand that section, and then follow the installation instructions.

 **Please Note**: We can only support the operating systems indicated above.
 Our instructions have been tested with MacOS, Ubuntu, and official flavors of Ubuntu.
-We do not recommend installing an OS that is based on Ubuntu.
+We do not recommend installing an OS that is not based on Ubuntu.

 ### Setup